Technorely/tendermint/docs/tendermint-core/using-tendermint.md

 ## Transactions

-To send a transaction, use `curl` to make requests to the Tendermint RPC server, for example:
+To send a transaction, use `curl` to make requests to the Tenderely RPC server, for example:

 ```